Surrey researchers scoop prestigious science writing prizes

 Helen Keyworth, who is researching the difficulties faced when patients try to quit smoking and the effects of exercise on nicotine withdrawal, was awarded the Centenary Prize for the captivating headline she gave her article ‘Running Away from Addiction’.
 She was presented with her prize by Minister of State for Universities and Science, David Willetts MP.

 Ben Bleasdale, a visiting PhD researcher working under Professor Gill Elliott, leader of the Infectious Diseases Research Group, received a commendation prize for his 800-word essay ‘Molecular Fordism - Manufacturing a Monster’, which offered fascinating insight into his project studying bovine herpesvirus 1 as a model for alphaherpesvirus assembly and egress.
-Find out more about the competition here.

 The University of Surrey's Faculty of Health and Medical Sciences is home to a vibrant research community within the fields of biosciences and medicine, food, nutrition and dietetics, health and social care and veterinary medicine and science.
 Visit our Graduate School page for information about studentships, funding and training.